 Overall Considerations

 P3.
-The objectives of a financial audit in the public sector are often broader than expressing an opin- ion whether the special purpose financial statements have been prepared, in all material respects, in accordance with the applicable financial reporting framework (i.e. the scope of the ISAs).
-The audit mandate, or obligations for public sector entities, arising from legislation, regulation, min- isterial directives, government policy requirements, or resolutions of the legislature may result in additional objectives.
-These additional objectives may include audit and reporting responsibili- ties, for example, relating to reporting whether the auditor found any instances of non-compli- ance with authorities including budget and accountability, and/or reporting on the effectivenessof internal control.
-Engagements to report on financial statements prepared in accordance with special purpose frameworks may also include such additional objectives.
-Even in cases where there are no such additional objectives, there may be general public expectations in regard to public sector auditors’ reporting of non-compliance with authorities or reporting on effectiveness of internal control.
-Therefore, public sector auditors keep such expectations in mind, and are alert to areas that may give rise to non-compliance with authorities or the effectiveness of internal con- trol when performing audits of financial statements prepared in accordance with special purpose frameworks.
+The objectives of public sector audits of financial statements may be broader than the objective defined in the underlying ISA.
+Examples on such broader objectives could be reporting responsibilities on instances of non-compliance with authorities including budget and accountability, and/or reporting on the effectiveness of internal control.
+If such other reporting responsibilities apply, the audit work should be considered subjected to ISSAs on performance audits or compliance audits.
+Other relevant frameworks or standards could be relevant.
+Forming an opinion and reporting on objectives other than those covered by the ISA800 should follow the guidance in P9 of this PN.

 Definitions of Special Purpose Frameworks

 P4.
-As stated in paragraph 6(b) of the ISA, “special purpose financial statements” are financial state- ments prepared in accordance with a special purpose framework, which is a framework designed to meet the financial information needs of specific users.
+As stated in paragraph 6(b) of the ISA, “special purpose financial statements” are financial statements prepared in accordance with a special purpose framework, which is a framework designed to meet the financial information needs of specific users.

 P5.
 In addition to preparing general purpose financial statements, a public sector entity may prepare financial statements for other parties (such as governing bodies, the legislature or other parties that perform an oversight function) that can demand financial statements tailored to meet their specific information needs.
 In some environments such financial statements are the only financial statements prepared by the public sector entity.
 Based on paragraph A4 of the ISA, even when such financial statements are the only financial statements prepared by the public sector entity, they are considered to be special purpose financial statements.
-Public sector auditors, therefore, carefully examine whether the financial reporting framework is designed to meet the financial in-

-formation needs of a wide range of users (“general purpose framework”) or the financial informa-

-tion needs of specific users.
+Public sector auditors, therefore, carefully examine whether the financial reporting framework is designed to meet the financial information needs of a wide range of users (“general purpose framework”) or the financial information needs of specific users.

 P6.
 Paragraph A1 of the ISA provides examples of special purpose frameworks.
 Other examples may include the financial reporting provisions of a grant facility or a specific public sector program.